Eterea/blender/docs/tips.md

 Press TAB twice, to convert to Object Mode and then to Edit Mode.

-### Triangles to Quads

-You can un-triangulate the selected portion of a mesh by hitting Alt-J. This is in Menu Faces > Triangles to Quads

 ### How to directly draw a handmade Curve onto a mesh with the Draw tool

-Add Curve object, switch to Edit mode, Delete curve, take Draw tool (free-hand pen), under Tool properties (N) switch to Surface, draw a shape over your model
+1. Add Curve object, switch to Edit mode, Delete curve, take Draw tool (free-hand pen), under Tool properties (N) switch to Surface, draw a shape over your model

-Be sure Curve object is set to 3D type
+2. Be sure Curve object is set to 3D type

-**Also, to project a premade curve (any kind) to a surface**
+#### Also, to project a premade curve (any kind) to a surface

-Select all points on the path,
+1. Select all points on the path,

-Navigate to a POV where you’re looking past the curve to the object,
+2. Navigate to a POV where you’re looking past the curve to the object,

-Turn on Snap,
+3. Turn on Snap,

-Enable Face Project
+4. Enable Face Project

-Press G and Enter
+5. Press G and Enter

 **Also, consider using Shrinkwrap Modifier, for a live projection**